Food Fermenting Workshops

-Spend a day in the breath-taking grounds of Sharpham Estate with Jon Howell, learning how to improve your immune system and gut health with the power of probiotic rich fermented foods.
+Spend time in the breath-taking grounds of Sharpham Estate with Jon Howell, learning how to improve your immune system and gut health with the power of probiotic-rich fermented foods.

 Ferments are highly nutritious and are an excellent way of storing food, with a compelling and complex flavour.
 On this workshop you will learn how to create nourishing ferments at home using a range of vegetables, explore how the fermentation process works to benefit your overall health and sample a variety of tasty fermented goods.

-This event costs £45 per person for the day and is suitable for adults aged 16 and over.
-If you are looking for a course suitable for children, Click here to find out about our popular Family Forage Days.
+This event costs £55 per person for the day and is suitable for adults aged 16 and over.

 On this course you will learn:

-• About Probiotics and Prebiotics and why we need to incude both to stay healthy
+- About Probiotics and Prebiotics and why we need to include both to stay healthy

 This day is for you if you are:

-• Enthusiastic about learning new recipies and cooking
+- Enthusiastic about learning new recipes and cooking

 What should you bring?

-• We will supply enough fresh organic veg for all the ferment types you'll be making, but if you'd like to add your own home grown (must be organic) or wild foraged produce them please bring it along
+- We will supply enough fresh organic vegetables for all the ferment types you'll be making, but if you'd like to add your own home grown (must be organic) or wild foraged produce them please bring it along.

 We will learn by making a number of ferments together, using ingredients provided, using techniques as old as culture itself, but adding into the mix your own unique combinations of flavours.